- Kids with anger issues

 Here are some examples:

-- You have to stop playing your favorite video game when the screen time is up.
+• You must stop playing your favorite video game when the screen time is up.

 Will you be able to do all of the above day after day, and if you refuse, you’ll be nagged, scolded, or punished without getting angry?